AliceO2Group/Bookkeeping/go-api-client/README.md

 # Usage
-This library serves as an C++ API client to the O2 bookkeeping system.
+This library serves as a GO API client to the O2 bookkeeping system.
-API endpoints are documented in docblocks in BookkeepingInterface.h, or in the documentation directory -> index.html -> Bookkeeping -> BookkeepingApi.
+API endpoints are documented in the directory -> Bookkeeping -> go-api-client -> src -> BookkeepingAPI.go
-There's also an example of the usage in `Example.cpp`
+There's also an example of the usage in `Example.go`

 ### API token
 API token is loaded into the Bookkeeping request upon page load, and can be extracted by looking with the chrome inspector -> network -> reload page and fetch token from request.
 TODO: create fetchToken method.